Here are some fairly common questions we receive in the Building Department. Some answers have documents in PDF format connected to them.

 My Home has been removed from the FEMA flood Zone.
 Can I request a letter stating this?
 I will need to being the letter to my insurance company and mortgage company.

-Yes, you are entitled to a free letter of removal/reduction from the flood zone!
 If your home in Marshfield has been removed from the flood zone/flood zone reduced by FEMA in the July 6, 2020 LOMR (Letter Of Map Revision), you are entitled to receive a letter without charge from the Building Department stating this.
-The Building Department and the Town of Marshfield always provide this service free of charge to the residents of Marshfield and it also allows the town to receive points from FEMA-CRS (FEMA’s insurance services) to be applied to a discount on flood insurance rates for the residents of Marshfield who reside in FEMA flood zones.
+The Building Department and the Town of Marshfield provide this service free of charge to the residents of Marshfield and it also counts toward the town earning points from FEMA-CRS (FEMA’s insurance services) to be applied to a discount on flood insurance rates for the residents of Marshfield who reside in FEMA flood zones.
 Please contact the Marshfield Building Department at 781-834-5555 to inquire!

-Where can I find information on permits that have been issued through the ViewPermit Permitting Program?
-(10/1/2020 to Present)
+Where can I find information on permits that have been issued online?
+(2010 to Present)

 What are the building requirements and setbacks for a particular zone?